LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaDesign.md

 The schema update utility first reads the VERSION_HISTORY table, loading all records for the target schema (e.g. FHIRDATA).
 The utility only applies changes which have a version number greater than the currently recorded version.
 Once the DDL has been applied successfully, the version number is updated in VERSION_HISTORY.
 This makes the processed idempotent.
 Subsequent runs of the schema update utility only apply changes which have a greater version id value than the most recently stored value for each object.

+### Schema Version V0027

+A new `logical_resource_ident` table has been added.
+This table is now the primary owner of the `(resource_type_id, logical_id) to (logical_resource_id)` mapping.
+During ingestion, the SELECT FOR UPDATE lock is now obtained on this record instead of the `logical_resources` record.
+This change supports more data efficient distribution when using Citus, and more efficient handling of reference search parameter values in general.

+Schema version V0027 changes the way reference search parameter values are stored.
+Prior to V0027, reference parameters were treated as tokens and stored in the `common_token_values` table, with the `xx_resource_token_refs` providing the many-to-many mapping between the logical resource record in `xx_logical_resources` and `common_token_values`.

+As of schema version V0027, the reference mapping is now stored in `xx_ref_values` with the normalized referenced value stored in the `logical_resource_ident` table.
+This is useful, because it reduces the size of the `common_token_values` table, allowing it to be treated as a REFERENCE table when using the distributed schema in Citus.
+This arrangement also makes it more efficient to store local references (references between resources both stored within the same IBM FHIR Server database).
+Each logical_resource_ident record includes a foreign key referencing the resource type.
+Where the reference is an external reference (perhaps a URL pointing to another FHIR server), the target of the resource may not be known, in which case the `logical_resource_ident` record is assigned the `resource_type_id` for the `Resource` resource type.

+During schema migration, the schema tool will check to see if the `logical_resource_ident` table is empty, and if so, will populate the table with each record from the `logical_resources` table.

+Following migration, these changes require the search parameter data to be reindexed before any FHIR searches are run.

 ## Managing Resource Tables